The Sea Runs Thru My Veins

 Performers | Anh Thu Nguyen, Mathilde Manon, Sara Mikolai, Sofa Hamaz, Yordanos Afewerki

 Cinematographer & Editor | Zara Zandieh

 Sound design, music & re-recording mixer |Azadeh Zandieh

 Title design | Kornelia Kugler

 Winner of the 2nd Queer Short Film Fund of the XPOSED Queer Film Festival Berlin (the previous title for The sea runs thru my veins was Trilogy of Happiness)

-The Sea Runs Thru My Veins offers a self-defined, introspective space where happiness is navigated and negotiated.
-Deeply interconnected with personal and collective post-migrant and queer (His)stories.
+The Sea Runs Thru My Veins offers a space where happiness is navigated and negotiated within personal and collective (post-) migrant and queer (His) stories.